Hydra-Research-Group/Roblox-Ranking-API/README.md

 - `:system` — the identifier for the webhook (e.g., `logs`, `rankup`)

 **Body:**
-Payload that you want to forward (same format Discord expects):
+Payload that you want to forward (same format e.g. Discord or Guilded expects):
 ```json
 {
   "content": "A new user was ranked!",